Workflows enable you to automate Adobe Experience Manager (AEM) activities. Workflows:

 Workflow models in AEM are the representation and implementation of business processes:

-- Typically they act on a page or asset to achieve a specific result.
+- Typically they act on pages or assets to achieve a specific result.

-- This page or asset is called the workflow payload.
+- These pages and/or assets are called the workflow payload.

 - Workflow models consist of a series of steps that perform a specific task.